sboixo/GRCS/README.md

 The directory cz_v2 contains an improved rearrangement of the circuits in that paper.
 These are circuits for qubits in a 2D lattice, using controlled-phase (CZ) gates.
 The differences with the ones in the previous reference are:

 1.- The cycles of two qubit gates (see Fig. 6) have been reordered.
-Cycles now alternate between horizontal and diagonal gates.
+Cycles now alternate between horizontal and vertical gates.

 2.- Every CZ gate is followed by a non-diagonal single qubit gate if possible, to avoid the pattern CZ - T - CZ (see https://arxiv.org/abs/1804.04797).